 What is the meaning of the Feast of Trumpets?

-The Feast of Trumpets is known Rosh Hashanah (head of the year) by the Jews because the feast day starts the Jewish New Year.
-It is also known by the Jews as Yom Teruah (a day of shouting/blasting).
+The Feast of Trumpets is known by the Jews as Rosh Hashanah (head of the year) because it is the start of the Jewish New Year and also as Yom Teruah (a day of shouting and blasting).

-The date for the Feast of Trumpets is the first day of the seventh month.
+The date for the Feast of Trumpets, the first day of the seventh month, is found in Leviticus 23 and Numbers 29.

 Lev 23:24 “Speak to the children of Israel, saying: ‘In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.